adrianiainlam/facial-landmarks-for-cubism/README.md

    Please feel free to explore other options provided by OSF.

    Back to the original terminal, from the "example" directory:
+   (for Windows, replace "make_gcc" with your MSVC version)

        cd ./demo_build/build/make_gcc/bin/Demo/
        ./Demo